Our Newcastle recovery

-New measures and road layouts, starting in the city centre, are being introduced to meet the need to get the city moving in a safe way.
+New measures and road layouts, starting in the city centre, have been introduced to meet the need to get the city moving in a safe way.

-Changes are being made to help us manage the flow of people walking and queuing on the city’s main shopping streets, including the introduction of one-way pedestrian systems and markings on the ground to indicate the 2m distance, walkways and queuing areas.
+Changes were made to help us manage the flow of people walking and queuing on the city’s main shopping streets, including the introduction of one-way pedestrian systems and markings on the ground to indicate the 2m distance, walkways and queuing areas.

 You can find out more about the measures that we've already put in place on Northumberland Street and in green open spaces in the city centre here.

 One of the streets where we have made some big changes is Grey Street.
 We know these changes could make it difficult for some of our residents, including blind and visually impaired people, to find their way around.
 To help with this we have produced a guide to the new layout which you can listen to using a screen reader.
 You can find the guide here.

 The Newcastle COVID Control Plan sets out the collaborative approach to be taken in Newcastle to prevent a new COVID-19 outbreak in the city as well as the response and control plans that would need to be implemented in the event of an outbreak.